prose/prose/README.md

 Installation
 =================

-1. Fork and clone the repo in order to run your own instance of Poole.
+1. Fork and clone the repo in order to run your own instance of Prose.

 2. Setup a Github application, so CORS requests are possible as well as OAuth authentication.